US 'committed' to delivering Ukraine aid by January: Blinken – DW – 11/14/2024

 In the coming weeks, EU officials and leaders will continue scheduled talks with representatives of the outgoing US administration.
 But Europe's decision-makers know they have to look ahead to January and prepare for a change of tune out of Washington.

 Blinken is expected back in Brussels in early December for the last meeting of NATO foreign ministers before Trump takes office.
-It could also be the last NATO meeting for Germany's Annalena Baerbock as snap elections in February are expected to usher in political change in Berlin.
+It could also be the last NATO meeting for Germany's Annalena Baerbock, as a snap election in February is also expected to usher in political change in Berlin.

 Edited by: Sean M. Sinico